tiagonlopes/FinTech_Challenges/Assignment02/loan_qualifier/README.md

 The usage of the application is easy.
 By following up the application questionaire you will be able to input all the correct information that will be used to assess the loan availability.

 ---

+## Contributors

+The main contributor for the entire project was the owner of the repository.

+---

+## License

+This projects should be used just a way to filter and search for loans that may answer your need.
+It will not grant any access to those specifics loans, it just helps narrowing down which options you should try.